Call for Abstracts

 American Association for the History of Nursing

-The American Association for the History of Nursing and University of Illinois at Chicago College of Nursing are co-sponsoring the Association’s 33rd annual conference to be held in Chicago, IL.
+The American Association for the History of Nursing and St. John Fisher College Wegmans School of Nursing are co-sponsoring the Association's 34th annual conference to be held in Rochester, NY.
 The conference provides a forum for researchers interested in sharing new research that addresses events, issues, and topics in any area of nursing and healthcare history, broadly construed to encompass the history of nursing, global nursing history, nursing practice, healthcare institutions, caring, illness, healing work and public health.
 Submissions pertaining to all areas and regions of the world are welcome.
-Papers and posters that expand the horizons of nursing and healthcare history and engage related fields such as women’s labor, technology, economic history, and race and gender studies are encouraged.
-Individual papers, posters, and panel presentations are featured at the conference.
-If submitting an abstract for a panel, please clearly state on the abstract that it is for a panel presentation.
-Only panels consisting of 3 to 5 presenters will be considered.
-Additional information about AAHN and the conference can be obtained at www.aahn.org.
+Papers and posters that expand the horizons of nursing and healthcare history and engage related fields such as women's labor, technology, economic history, and race and gender studies are encouraged.